edoardocattapan/ardo.github.io/_posts/2019-12-12-why-is-there-something-instead-of-nothing?.md

 In this sense, by unveiling where the concept of nothing *actually* comes from, we undermine the legitimacy of the conundrum, suggesting a powerful truth: that *anything* is actually something – and necessarily so.

-Still, the question remains here in front of us.
+Still, the question remains here, right in front of us.